gtoscano/BooksGraphQL/README.md

 BooksGraphQL is a simple example demonstrating how to use FastAPI with GraphQL.
 This project provides a GraphQL API for managing books in a straightforward manner, making it suitable for those who are new to integrating GraphQL with FastAPI.

 ## Setup
+### Dependencies

+This project uses the following main dependencies:

+- **FastAPI**: A modern, high-performance web framework for building APIs with Python based on standard Python type hints.
+- **Uvicorn**: An ASGI server implementation, used to serve FastAPI.
+- **Databases**: Provides asynchronous database support for various backends.
+- **Asyncpg**: An asynchronous PostgreSQL driver.
+- **Graphene**: A comprehensive GraphQL framework for Python.
+- **Graphene-SQLAlchemy**: Enables easy integration between Graphene and SQLAlchemy.
+- **GraphQL-Relay**: Provides a Relay implementation for GraphQL.
+- **GraphQL-Core**: Core GraphQL implementation for Python.
+- **Psycopg2**: A PostgreSQL adapter for Python, allowing for interaction with PostgreSQL databases.
+- **Ariadne**: A Python library for implementing GraphQL servers.

 ### Database Setup